Mowbray-R-V/Model-based-RL/README.md

 8. Armen Der Kiureghian and Ove Ditlevsen.
 Aleatory or epistemic?
 Does it matter?
 Structural Safety,  31(2):105–112, 2009.

-# Predictive Propgation during model rollout
+# 📘Predictive Propgation during model rollout

-# Neat history - check related works in
+# 📘Neat history - check related works in
 1. Modified PETS
 2. Trust the Model Where It Trusts Itself- Model-Based Actor-Critic with Uncertainty-Aware Rollout Adaption
 3. On Rollouts in Model-Based Reinforcement Learning